c0dycode/BL2ModStuff/Hexediting/Readme.md

 Should you encounter the bug where you can't scroll anymore, I could fix it by either reopening the inventory or tabbing out and back into the game.

- Note: This will extend your inventoryslots by the given number each time you save and reload the game until you reach 39 slots + the given number.
+***Note***: This will extend your inventoryslots by the given number each time you save and reload the game until you reach 39 slots + the given number.

+#New method

 To fix the side-effect noted above, here's a method that checks the amount of slots.
 Once you've reached 39 slots, your backpackspace will increase by the given number.